 How do I change project settings, such as iteration length?

 Only project owners can change project settings.
 If you are a project owner, click the Settings icon on the Dashboard for the project you want to change.
 You can also access the Settings page from within a project you own by clicking the Settings icon toward the top right of the Sidebar (the Sidebar is always on the left-hand side of the page).

 How do I leave a project?

-From the Dashboard, click Show All My Projects, then click the leave link beside the project you no longer need to work with.
-You can also leave a project from the Project Overview page.
-You can't leave a project if you're the only owner, you must make someone else an owner of the project first (on the Members page).
+Note: You can't leave a project if you're the only owner; you must make someone else an owner of the project first (on the project’s Members page).

 Can projects be deleted?

 Yes, you can delete projects by mousing over them, then clicking Delete on the Accounts page or by clicking delete toward the bottom of the Project Settings page.
 Only owners of the project, the account owner, or an account admin can delete projects.
 Unlike archived projects, deleted projects are removed and you cannot recover them.